ivanandriollo/swift-buildpack/README.md

 ### Caching of the .build directory

-Following the release of Swift 3.1, the Bluemix buildpack for Swift caches the contents of the `.build` folder to speed up the provisioning of your application the next time you execute the `bx app push` command.
+Following the release of Swift 3.1, the IBM Cloud buildpack for Swift caches the contents of the `.build` folder to speed up the provisioning of your application the next time you execute the `bx app push` command.
 If you'd prefer not to use this caching mechanism, you can disable it by executing the following command:

 ```shell
 bx app env-set <app_name> SWIFT_BUILD_DIR_CACHE false